 There are limits to how much individuals and their employers can contribute to a 401(k) each year, known as contribution limits.

 Contribution limits are reviewed and sometimes adjusted annually to keep pace with factors like inflation and the cost of living.
 The Internal Revenue Service (IRS) reviews these factors each year and may increase contribution limits to help ensure that employees can continue to save enough for retirement.
-Since these limits are updated annually, you may want to review and adjust your contributions accordingly to ensure you are making the most of your 401(k).
+Since these limits are updated annually, you may want to review and adjust your contributions each year to ensure you are making the most of your 401(k).

 Employees over a certain age may be eligible for catch-up contributions, allowing them to contribute more than the standard contribution limit.
 This may help individuals nearing retirement save more and potentially reduce their pre-retirement tax burden.

-For 2025, the employee contribution limit for a 401(k) is $23,500.
-There’s also a catch-up contribution of $7,500 for individuals aged 50 and over.
-Those aged 60-63 can benefit from an even larger catch-up contribution of $11,250 as of 2025.
+For 2026, the employee contribution limit for a 401(k) is $24,500.
+There's also a catch-up contribution of $8,000 for individuals aged 50 and over.
+Those aged 60-63 can benefit from an even larger catch-up contribution of $11,250 as of 2026.

-For employees under 50, the limit for combined employee and employer contributions is 100% of the employee’s annual salary or $70,000 (whichever is lower) for 2025.
-This limit is $77,500 for employees 50 and older if you include catch-up contributions.
-The combined limit for employees 60-63 is $81,250.
+For employees under 50, the limit for combined employee and employer contributions is 100% of the employee's annual salary or $72,000 (whichever is lower) for 2026.
+This limit is $80,000 for employees 50 and older, which includes catch-up contributions.

 Traditional 401(k) vs. Roth 401(k)